 OECD Home › Economy › Publications & Documents › News Release

-Composite leading indicators (CLIs), designed to anticipate turning points in economic activity relative to trend, show that the loss of momentum is likely to persist in the coming quarters in most major OECD and non-OECD economies.
+Composite leading indicators (CLIs), designed to anticipate turning-points in economic activity relative to trend, show signs of stabilising economic outlook in most major economies.

-Quarterly Gross Domestic Product (GDP) growth in the G20 area slowed to 0.6% in the second quarter of 2012 compared with 0.7% in the first quarter.
-This marks the third consecutive quarter of slowing growth in the G20 area but masks diverging patterns across economies.
+Quarterly Gross Domestic Product (GDP) in the G20 area grew by 0.6% in the third quarter of 2012 compared with 0.5% in the second quarter, according to preliminary estimates.
+The aggregate G20 GDP growth rate however continues to mask diverging patterns across economies.

 The Slovak Republic recovered strongly from the global economic crisis and is weathering well the storm that has struck its main European trading partners.
 The challenges going forward will be restoring public finances while driving down unemployment and fostering long-term inclusive growth, says the latest Economic Survey.

 Annual inflation in the OECD area rose by 2.3% in the year to October 2012, compared with 2.2% in year to September 2012.
 Energy prices accelerated to 5.4% in October, up from 5.1% in September while food prices remained broadly stable in October (to 2.2%, up from 2.1% in September).
 Excluding food and energy, the OECD annual inflation rate slightly increased to 1.7% in October.